The Designers Institute runs many initiatives throughout the year to celebrate the achievements of the design community.

 The Best Design Awards

-The Best Design Awards are Australasia’s largest annual showcase of excellence across graphic, digital, motion design, product and spatial along with the Value of Design Award, Public Good Award and the Toitanga award recognise the changing nature of our design industry.
+The Best Design Awards are Australasia’s largest annual showcase of excellence across graphic, digital, motion design, product and spatial along with the Value of Design Award, Social Good Award and the Toitanga award recognise the changing nature of our design industry.
 Year on year, the event grows in both its size and its impact.

-View all of the 2023 winners on the Best Awards site.
+View all of the 2024 winners on the Best Awards site.

-The Best Design Awards 2024 campaign was created by the team at Extended Whānau.
+The Best Design Awards 2025 campaign was created by the team at Milk.

 Best Design Awards History up to 1998